 I have heard it said about English Paper Piecing (EPP) so many times, “I’d love to try it, but I just don’t have the time.”
 Or, “I started an EPP quilt years ago, but I just don’t have the time to finish it.”

 Time is a precious commodity in our fast-paced lives.
-Even during a pandemic when everything appears to have slowed down, somehow there still isn’t enough time.
 In this post, I’d like to gently invite us to reconsider how we utilize the time we do have, rather than despairingly lament over how much time we don’t.

 Chunk Time vs. Crack Time

 I need to begin with a disclaimer that the wording I will use to explain this concept is not original with me.
-I recently joined a writing community, called hope*writers, and they were able to put words to this mentality towards time for me.
+I a part of a writing community called hope*writers, and they were able to put words to this mentality towards time for me.

 In their member library, they use the concept of “chunk time” vs “crack time” with regards to writing, but I was astonished to realize that I already utilize this methodology in my approach to quilt making.
 I have adapted it from their purposes to fit into quilting, but the verbiage is theirs.
 So, let’s talk about it!